datanav/docs/collecting_data.rst

 •   Should data in a global dataset be merged to a single entity or not?
 •   Is the data of such a format and quality that a golden record can be defined?
 •   Would enhancing the data in a global dataset with data from another dataset improve the data for later use?
-•	Structure of data; try to keep it flat if possible
+•	Structure of data; try to keep it flat if possible.

 To read more about global datasets; the benefits and best practice of generating and using them, please see :ref:`here <best-practice-global>`.